 Description

-1988 Ferrari 328 GTS - Original "rosso corsa" colour with black leather interior.
-The dashboard, tunnel, pillar trims and inside of the doors are also clad in black leather.
+1988 Ferrari 328 GTS - Original Rosso Corsa colour with black leather interior.
+The dashboard, centre console, pillar trims and door panels are also clad in black leather.

 The car is in excellent overall condition, both outside and inside; even the removable roof is in great shape and, like the doors, seals perfectly when closed.

-The car comes with two sets of original Ferrari keys, the original spare wheel (stored in the front trunk), and the original Ferrari emergency equipment.
-Additionally, the vehicle is equipped with an anti-theft alarm with immobiliser.
+Two sets of original Ferrari keys are included, the original spare wheel (stored in the front boot) and the original Ferrari emergency kit.
+Additionally, the vehicle is equipped with an alarm system and immobiliser.

 The car has a government biennial inspection certificate valid until January 2028.

-Other minor defects that may be present are typical of a vehicle of 38 years and attest to its preserved condition.
+Any other minor defects that may be present are typical for a 38-year-old vehicle and attest to its preserved condition.

 During all recent services, the timing belts were replaced.

-Formally, in Italy, I am the 5th owner, although the 4th owner was the dealer from whom I purchased the car in January 2005, and they held the car for just seven days.
+Formally, in Italy, I am the 5th owner, although the 4th owner was the dealer from whom I purchased the car in January 2005, and they held the car for just 7 days.

-I have owned the vehicle since January 2005 and therefore the car has spent more than half of its life in my hands.
-Since I own it, the car has always been kept in a private heated garage and has never been involved in any accidents; it has also never been driven in the rain and has been regularly checked between services, always being driven at least once every two weeks.
+I have owned the vehicle since January 2005 and so the car has spent more than half of its life in my hands.
+Since I’ve owned it, the car has always been kept in a private, heated garage and has never been involved in any accidents; it has also never been driven in the rain and has been regularly checked between services, always being driven at least once every two weeks.

-The car can be described as preserved, as all of its components are completely original, except for the stainless steel exhaust as described above and the consumable materials.
+The car can be described as "preserved," as all of its components are completely original, except for the stainless steel exhaust system mentioned above and the consumable materials.

-From 1 January 2008 the car has been registered with ASI (Automotoclub Storico Italiano) as a vehicle of historical interest.
+Since 1 January 2008, the car has been registered with ASI (Automotoclub Storico Italiano) as a vehicle of historical interest.

-Certainly, the Ferrari 328 is not as powerful as modern Ferraris, but its sinuous lines, which improve upon the earlier Ferrari 308, are a heritage, in many of its aesthetic traits, of the Dino 246.
+Certainly, the Ferrari 328 is not as powerful as modern Ferraris, but its sleek design, which improves upon the earlier Ferrari 308, inherits many aesthetic traits from the Dino 246.

-Although it is not equipped with any electronic traction control, its driving is nonetheless very pleasant and, precisely because of the absence of control systems, it feels direct, honest and able to convey sensations that come directly from the road to the steering wheel and the “seat”.
+Despite lacking any electronic traction control, it is still very enjoyable to drive.
+In fact, precisely because of the absence of control systems, it provides a direct and honest driving experience, allowing the driver to feel the sensations coming directly from the road through the steering wheel and seat.

-Thanks to its compact size and light weight, it is also very agile and enjoyable to drive, especially on winding mountain roads.
+Thanks to its compact size and light weight, the car is also very agile and fun to drive, especially on winding mountain roads.